LevonHunan/LevonHunan/README.md

 - 👋 Hi, I’m @LevonHunan
-- 👀 I’m interested in JS
+- 👀 I’m interested in JS , Devops
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Devops
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me